easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 {: .label .fs-1 }

 The sum of remaining stock for a product's variants, if any of the variants have infinite inventory this will return `nil`.
+If the product is a recurring experience this returns the remaining stock of the next upcoming occurrence.

 ## `product.shop_url`
 {: .d-inline-block }